 While it’s primarily used to measure the durations of customer phone calls, a company that takes an omnichannel approach to their customer service can use AHT to compare their phone support AHT with other channels (like the duration of live chats).

 What’s a good average handle time?

-Average handle times differ depending on a company's approach to the customer experience and the products/services they offer, as well as the structure of their support organization.
-Typically, AHT is a metric that representative of trying to accomplish the following:
+Average handle times differ depending on a company's approach to the customer experience, the products or services they offer, and the structure of their support organization.
+Typically, AHT helps a support team accomplish the following:

 - minimizing hold times

 - improving customer satisfaction

 Those goals can indicate an efficient call center.
 But here’s the thing: lower AHT does not necessarily mean a call center is performing as well as it should.
 It’s extremely important that agents don't push customers off the phone to decrease their AHT, even if it's part of their responsibility to reduce it.
 Average handle time shouldn't typically be too high—it should be optimal for the help that customers need and what the contact center is capable of.

 To calculate average handle time, use this formula:

 [Talk + hold + follow up] / calls = AHT (calculated in minutes or seconds)